- 5-Minute Article

 The years leading up to retirement are a time to begin planning for the switch from saving to spending your savings.
 Most people have always depended on a paycheck to cover expenses.
 Although that paycheck goes away when you retire, you’re still going to need a steady source of income.
 And it’s especially reassuring to have guaranteed sources of income you won’t outlive; life expectancies continue to increase (about 1 in every 4 of today’s 65-year-olds will live past age 901).

-Financial professionals can be a great resource for helping answer those questions, because they can guide you through the process of retirement income planning, explain the role guaranteed income can play, and demonstrate how annuities can provide benefits that other types of income sources don’t offer.
+Financial professionals can be a great resource to help answer those questions because they can guide you through the process of retirement income planning, explain the role guaranteed income can play, and demonstrate how annuities can provide benefits that other types of income sources don’t offer.

 Why you need an income plan in retirement

-Retirement income planning is the process of assessing your mix of income sources in retirement, determining when and how you’ll draw from those sources, and identifying any potential gaps between expenses and income that an annuity could help bridge.
+Retirement income planning is the process of assessing your mix of income sources in retirement, determining when and how you’ll draw from those sources, and identifying any potential gaps between expenses and income.
 Income sources may include:

 - guaranteed income from Social Security, a pension, or annuity;